ataberkdag/ChoreographyBasedSagaExample/README.md

 ## Migration

-To apply migrations follow this command on Package Manager Console.
+To apply migrations follow this command on Package Manager Console for Order and Stock Microservices.
 (Set starting project to API and set default project to Infrastructure on Package Manager Console)

 ```bash
 update-database
 ```

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)